MaxBarannikov/DocsRAG/README.md

 `temperature=0.0` everywhere isn't paranoia — it's what makes Ragas evaluation actually reproducible across runs.
 Once that's broken, every "the metric improved" claim becomes "the metric improved or maybe noise."

 **4. Observability has to be additive.**
-LangFuse and Prometheus were added in Task 7 with zero changes to the RAG pipeline logic.
+LangFuse and Prometheus were added with zero changes to the RAG pipeline logic.
 The pipeline doesn't know whether tracing is on.
 If observability is invasive (callbacks threading through business logic, conditional code paths for "metrics enabled"), it gets ripped out the first time it breaks something.
 Decouple it.

 **5. Embed once, embed everywhere — but make sure it's literally the same embedder.**
 Both `indexing/run_indexing.py` and `api/rag.py` go through the same `embeddings.factory.make_embedder()` factory.
 Using a different LangChain wrapper at query time (even one that "should" be equivalent) silently degrades retrieval because of subtle differences in pooling/normalization.
 The bug doesn't crash, it just makes things slightly worse.
 Eval would catch it; trust wouldn't.
-This is also why Task 9's ONNX backend was validated with a hard cosine-parity gate (`tests/test_embedder_parity.py`, threshold 0.9999) before being trusted to read the existing index — the parity test would have caught any pooling drift between the PyTorch wrapper and the ONNX graph.
+This is also why ONNX backend was validated with a hard cosine-parity gate (`tests/test_embedder_parity.py`, threshold 0.9999) before being trusted to read the existing index — the parity test would have caught any pooling drift between the PyTorch wrapper and the ONNX graph.

 **6. Honest negative results > impressive demos.**
 Showing that hybrid+rerank lost to dense, and that agentic RAG sacrificed recall for precision, is more interesting than claiming everything got better.
 Anyone can build a stack of trendy components; understanding the trade-offs is the actual MLOps skill.